After the accident/injury, what next?

 Medical malpractice claims are often complex and can be challenging to pursue.
 The people who have made the error are also most often responsible for creating documentation that would help you prove there was an error.
 For example, if you were under anaesthesia during a surgical procedure, you would not be witness to any surgical errors; you will only become aware that something went wrong later.
 Piecing together what may have happened can be difficult when the people who made the mistake have an interest in not drawing attention to the matter.

 By choosing experienced malpractice litigation lawyers with a proven track record as your advocate, you can have confidence your file will be in skillful hands.
-As a firm that focuses on these matters, Gluckstein Personal Injury Lawyers has built an extensive network of independent medical experts that can be critical to building a successful case.
+As a firm that focuses on these matters, Gluckstein Lawyers has built an extensive network of independent medical experts that can be critical to building a successful case.

 In many circumstances, medical malpractice cases need to be started quickly.
 There is a two-year limitation period for suing a medical practitioner or hospital.
 That limitation period begins from the date you knew or ought to have known of facts giving rise to a claim.
 For medical negligence that results in death, the two-year limitation period runs from the date of death.
 The limitation period may be longer for people under disability and children under 18 years of age.